IX Troop Carrier Command: Overview

-It also conducted relief operations for isolated units during the German counter-offensive in the Ardennes in December 1944.
+The command conducted relief operations for isolated units during the German counter-offensive in the Ardennes in December 1944.

 History

 Background

 All U.S. tactical air support units in Great Britain were consolidated into Ninth Air Force on 16 October 1943, under the command of Maj.
 Gen. Lewis H. Brereton.
 At the same time the IX Troop Carrier Command was activated, having been constituted by USAAF Headquarters five days before its headquarters transferred to Grantham Lodge where it remained until 20 September 1944, when it transferred to Ascot, Berkshire, its final location in Europe.
 Its first headquarters was located at RAF Cottesmore, where it took control of a provisional headquarters established by the Eighth Air Force in September.

 The command's original cadre came from Headquarters, 1st Troop Carrier Command (Provisional) established as a provisional headquarters by the Eighth Air Force in September with six officers and three aircraft of the 315th Troop Carrier Group (the remainder of the group's aircraft and squadrons were on detached service in the Mediterranean Theater of Operations).
 On 1 October 1943 the 434th Troop Carrier Group became part of the provisional command and was the only group assigned.
 Twelve airfields were designated for the new command, each to house 40 C-47s and a like number of gliders: RAF Fulbeck, RAF Langar, RAF Bottesford, RAF Wakerley, RAF Balderton, RAF North Witham, RAF Barkston Heath, RAF Cottesmore, RAF North Luffenham, RAF Saltby, RAF Folkingham, and RAF Woolfox Lodge.
 In October, 1943, Brigadier General Benjamin F. Giles became commanding officer.

 In November the 435th Troop Carrier Group at RAF Welford was assigned, and command headquarters were moved to Grantham Lodge.
 RAF Ramsbury, RAF Aldermaston, and RAF Greenham Common also became available as landing areas for tactical training with the 101st Airborne Division and later became troop carrier bases.